nojiruko/H_vulgaris_AEP.JNIG/README.md

 - **Orthofinder.md**: Fig. 4, Fig. 5, Supplementary Table 3, Supplementary Table 4, Supplementary Table 5, Supplementary Table 6, Supplementary Fig. 4, Supplementary Fig. 5

-The goal of this repository is to document our methodology in sufficient detail to enable other researchers to reproduce the results reported in the manuscript.

-However, the code was originally written to rely on directory/file structures and software path configurations that are specific to the systems on which the analyses were performed.
+The code was originally written to rely on directory/file structures and software path configurations that are specific to the systems on which the analyses were performed.
 Therefore, cloning this repository alone does not fully reproduce the original file organization.

 In addition, due to file size limitations, we are not able to host all files required for every analysis on GitHub.